LGuery/teamwork_monitoring/weekly_reports_and_meetings_repository/IlanPerez/weekly_reports.md

 #### Who did you help this week?

-*
+* Friday: Njararatiana and her student Auriane on day field experiments to test the efficiency of para-depredation devices

 #### Who helped you this week?

 #### What did you achieve?

 * Seamounts mapping, buffering and data filtering
+* Contacted Kim & Wessel for their paper
+* Asked and get the PhD project call MARBEC grant

 #### What did you struggle with?

-* Database from Fonteneau doesn't match with his figures
+* Database from Fonteneau doesn't match with his figures, sf package.

 #### What would you like to work on next week?